dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

     >**Note**: If you are helping a customer the name of the policy is not critical just what configured.
 So, customers should be encouraged to use standard naming conventions.

 9. Right Select on each policy and select import Settings.
-Select next through backup GPO, on the backup locations screen select the folder where the back ups are located.
+Select next through backup GPO, on the backup locations screen select the folder where the backups are located.

 10. Select next through backup GPO, on the backup locations screen select the folder where the backups are located.